-- Finalized design change to avoid fee acquisition at Willowbend Apartments. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 3 and 4 to enable potholing. - Achieved redesign on Central Concrete to eliminate need for property. - Met with SCVWD to discuss access for the Marchese parcel.
+- Finalized maps with modified electrical safety zone easement for Willowbend.
+Appraiser assigned to start appraisal update. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 3 and 4 to enable potholing. - Site walk with SCVWD to review installation of foundations.

-- Presented First Written Offer (FWO) package to Diridon Hospitality. - Staff is actively working with PGE and VTA to gain access to their properties for potholing. - Working with UPRR on encroachment permit and/or easement.
+- Presented first written offer (FWO) package to Diridon Hospitality.
+Working with City of San Jose and Diridon Hospitality to finalize design. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing. - Finalized appraisal map for Britannia Gateway. - Working with UPRR on encroachment permit and/or easement.

-- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Work with City of San Jose to resolve underlying street interests. - Develop appraisal maps for Britannia Gateway. - Present FWO to the City of Belmont. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Work with City of San Jose to resolve underlying street interests. - Present updated appraisal maps to PG&E for their approval regarding the Britannia Gateway parcel. - Present FWO to the City of Belmont. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.